How to build your own ASP-based system?!: Meta programming

 \subsection{Reification format}

-The process of turning a (ground) logic program into a set of facts is also called \emph{reification}. \clingo's fact format of reified programs follows its intermediate language \aspif, detailed in \ref{sec:aspif}.\footnote{ Reification was originally introduced in \gringo~4 for implementing complex optimization via meta programming~\parencite{gekasc11b}.
-There, however, it was recreated after the intermediate format of \smodels.} This is no coincidence since both must capture ground programs in their full generality.
-In what follows, however, we concentrate on dealing with the actual logic program part and disregard non-logical statements.
+The process of turning a (ground) logic program into a set of facts is also called \emph{reification}. \Clingo's fact format of reified programs follows its intermediate language \aspif, detailed in \ref{sec:aspif}.\footnote{ Reification was originally introduced in \clingo~4.
+However, the corresponding format is different since it is modeled after the intermediate format of \smodels~\cite{lparseManual}.
+For details, we refer to the paper by~\citeANP{gekasc11b}~\citeNN{gekasc11b}.} This is no coincidence since both languages must capture ground programs in their full generality.
+In what follows, however, we concentrate on dealing with the actual logic program part and disregard non-logical statements except for \lstinline{#show}.

 A logic program consists of a set of rules, each of which is composed of a head and a body.
 While heads are formed from atoms, bodies are made of literals.